c4milo/node-inotify/README.md

   * `var inotify = new Inotify()`: Create a new instance of Inotify.
 By default it's in persistent mode.
   You can specify `false` in `var inotify = new Inotify(false)` for use the non persistent mode.
   * `var wd = inotify.addWatch(arg)`:  Add a watch for files o directories and returns a watch descriptor.
-The argument is an object as follows
+The argument is an object as follows var arg = { path: 'path to be monitorized',
-        {
-            path: 'path to be monitorized',
                     watch_for: an optional OR'ed set of events to watch for.
                                If they're not specified, it will use inotify.IN_ALL_EVENTS by default,
                     callback: Callback function that will receive each event.
         }
 You can call this function as many times as you want to monitorize different paths
   * `inotify.removeWatch(watch_descriptor)`: Remove a watch associated with the watch_descriptor param and returns `true` if the action was succesful or `false` in the opposite case.
 Removing a watch cause an `inotify.IN_IGNORED` event to be generated for this watch descriptor.